stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 [Flake8](http://flake8.readthedocs.org/en/latest/) for code quality, and [Sphinx](http://sphinx.pocoo.org/) for building documentation.
 You should probably install and learn these as you need them.

+# Choosing a Code Editor or IDE #

+ My preferred text editor on Windows is [Visual Studio Code](https://code.visualstudio.com), but there are plenty of others.
+If you want a full IDE, consider the [Wingware IDE](http://www.wingware.com/), or using the free Eclipse IDE with the [PyDev](http://www.pydev.org/) extension.

 # Accessing Databases #